Ambulatory Phlebectomy (AP)

 Recovery from Ambulatory Phlebectomy

 This procedure does not require a difficult recovery.
 Patients usually have some bruising, swelling, and minor discomfort in the treatment area.
 Diligent wearing of your compression bandages and then compression stockings can minimize these effects.
 You’ll wear these for one week.
 Over-the-counter pain medications are usually all that is necessary for any discomfort.
-Patients can walk and get back to normal activities immediately, but should avoid exercise and heavy lifting for a couple of weeks.
+Patients can walk and get back to normal activities immediately but should avoid exercise and heavy lifting for a couple of weeks.
 Patients can return to work the next day.

-Phlebectomy of Variscose Veins Risks
+Phlebectomy of Varicose Veins Risks

 Ambulatory phlebectomy with Dr. Kapusta is a safe, effective procedure.
 There are some potential risks, but they are rare: